Aleksandar (Sasha) Tomic, Ph.D.

 Higher GDP Equals Less Federal Dependence

-Fallon noted that recent tax code changes have made wealthy states' contributions more pronounced.
+Fallon noted that tax code changes have made wealthy states' contributions more pronounced.

 "Before, people who paid large state income taxes would deduct those from their federal tax payments," she says.
 Now, state tax deductions are capped.
 "Ironically, it means the wealthier states' populations are paying even more."